ibm-cloud-docs/image-templates/image-templates-faq.md

 The image import/export feature that is located on the Image Templates page in the {{site.data.keyword.slportal}} allows for the conversion of VHDs and ISOs stored on an {{site.data.keyword.objectstorageshort}} account to be converted into image templates, and vice versa.
 When you import an image, a specific file (either VHD or ISO) is sourced from a specified [{{site.data.keyword.objectstorageshort}}] Account's Container and is converted into an image template.
 The image template can then be used to boot or load a device.
 When you export an image, the image template is converted into a file (or several files if the template has multiple disks) that is stored in a specified location on an {{site.data.keyword.objectstorageshort}} Account's Container.

+## How do I create an image template for my entire server and not just my primary drive?

+To create an image template for your entire server, see the instructions in [Creating an image template](create-standard-image.html).

+If you choose to export an image template to IBM Cloud Object Storage, each block device (or disk) has its own associated file.
+For example, if your image file is named image.vhd, the first block device is exported as image-0.vhd.
+The second block device is exported as image-1.vhd, and so on.
+{: tip}